khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 The _Cura_ profiles are stored in the same directory as this file.

-[Bed Leveling Script][13] gotten from [this video][14].
-Load the script into the SD card and every time it's done with one corner, press the button(won't work if done through octoprint).
+For bed leveling, use the manual bed leveling built into Marlin, it uses 9 point leveling and the process is pretty quick and painless.

 [This video][3] has a pretty thorough list of things to check.

 [Belt Tensioning][15] _VERY IMPORTANT_.

+Estep: 98.9 steps/mm.

-There are not that many things, and they are to be done:
+There are not that many things, and they are to be done _PER MATERIAL_:

 - [Extruder Steps(esteps)][1]
 - [Temperature][2]: Not exactly necessary, do it if have time or suspecting temperature issue.